Jennifer Mc Lean, What Will Happen In 2012? (video)

 Every year, a host of actors, from newspapers to magazines, from think tanks to futurists and other experts, publish predictions at the dawn of every New Year.

-The aim here is to create a repository of all the predictions done for 2012 that are directly or indirectly related to national security, as primary material for all those who would like later on to sort them, analyse them and finally test them.
+The aim here is to create a repository of all the predictions done for 2012 that are directly or indirectly related to national security, … Continue reading 2012 predictions for conventional and unconventional national security

 No27, 22d December 2011